Am I Mediocre? The Truth Most People Don’t Want to Face

 - “Do I actually have potential?”

-This question often show up during moments of reflection, comparison, or frustration.
+This question usually shows up during moments of reflection, comparison, or frustration.
+And there’s a reason it feels so uncomfortable.

-Because underneath it isn’t just curiosity — it’s fear of being “average.”
+Because underneath the question isn’t just curiosity — it’s the fear of being “average.”

 But here’s the first uncomfortable truth:

 Most people are not mediocre in the way they think they are.
-But many people do live in patterns that produce mediocrity over time.
+But many people do end up living in patterns that create mediocrity over time.

-In this article I’ll break down what mediocrity actually means, why people feel this way about themselves, and what the question “Am I mediocre?” is really trying to reveal.
+In this article, I’ll break down what mediocrity really means, why so many people feel this way about themselves, and what the question “Am I mediocre?” is actually trying to reveal.

-“Mediocre” is one of those emotionally loaded words people tend to use on themselves without really stopping to question it.
+“Mediocre” is one of those emotionally charged words that people often use to describe themselves without really stopping to think about what it means.

 Mediocrity does not mean: